City of San Luis Obispo, CA

 These projects are not just about replacing aging pipes; they're investments in a resilient, efficient, and sustainable future for our community.
 Here's how we're improving key services for our residents, businesses, and public spaces:

-The 2025 Sewer & Waterline Projects are primarily focused on replacing aging sewer pipes and waterlines on sections of Ella Street, Sierra Way, California Boulevard, and Mill Street to ensure reliable, efficient service for the community, but they also present opportunities to support key City goals such as sustainability, capacity enhancements, and minimizing future maintenance costs.
-Objectives include:
+The 2026 Sewer & Water Projects are primarily focused on replacing aging sewer pipes and waterlines in certain areas of San Luis Obispo (see the map below) to ensure reliable, efficient service for the community, but they also present opportunities to support key City goals such as sustainability, capacity enhancements, and minimizing future maintenance costs.

 Quick Facts: Sewer & Water Infrastructure Replacement